 DENKMAL

-In the landscape of Technotlogy, we introduce an approach that transcends the traditional boundaries of technology, art and philosophy.
-At the heart of our system lie the foundational elements – kernels, vectors, loops and diagrams – representing core principles that guides the functionality and philosophy of the Technotlogy Operating System (OS) that drive the Apps.
+The landscape of Technotlogy transcends the traditional boundaries of life, milieu, technology, art, time, and philosophy.
+At the heart of our system lie the foundational elements – kernels, vectors, 8's, and diagrams – representing core principles that guide the philosophy and ethics of Technotlogy as an Operating System (OS) that drives Technotlogy's Apps.

 DENKMAL